-Good food and good eating shouldn’t be about diets, deprivation or turning foods into enemies.
+Good food and good eating shouldn’t be about diets, deprivation, or turning foods into enemies.
 Food is joy, and should never induce feelings of guilt and shame.
-We should respect each others’ choices whether it’s vegetarian, vegan, or an omnivore.
+We should respect each others’ choices whether it’s vegetarian, vegan, or omnivore.
 That’s why all are welcome at The Bear Kitchen championing eating like a bear.
 That’s why we’re bringing the notion of ‘healthy’ back down-to-earth.
 Relax, and let’s unite around the pleasure of healthy eating.

 I was blessed to grow up in a Danish family that cooked.
 Every day we’d gather around the dinner table and enjoy good food together.
 I don’t recall anyone ever talking about diets or ‘eating healthy’.
 That was just something we did without being fanatic about it.
 At age 12 I began cooking myself and have been doing so ever since.
 I’m hooked on food.
 I love eating it and I love cooking it.

 Fate brought me to London and after finishing my studies, I started O-food, a Scandinavian Food Bar aimed at making sustainable fish more accessible.
 As O-food was coming to a close Michael and I were introduced.
 Michael is The Bear Kitchen’s co-founder, and we started working together in 2016.
 More recently the team was joined by Simon, an experienced chef with a passion for good ingredients, making the trinity complete.
-The three of us share an un-wavering commitment to make a positive difference for people and planet via food.
+The three of us share an unwavering commitment to make a positive difference for people and the planet via food.

 What does it mean to ‘eat healthy’?
 The relentless barrage of healthy eating information has left many people confused and social media hasn’t made it any better.
-Influential clean eating and wellness food bloggers offer up glorified ideals that promote a view on food that’s unattainable when you live a busy life, have a tight budget and maybe have a family to take care of.
+Influential clean eating and wellness food bloggers offer up glorified ideals that promote a view on food that’s unattainable when you live a busy life, have a tight budget, and maybe have a family to take care of.
 The stress that comes with trying to live up to such ideals is, in fact, supremely unhealthy.

 Our approach to ‘healthy’ is not so much about healthy itself as it is about having a healthy relationship with food.
 Our philosophy is simple: eat like a bear.
 Why bears, you might ask?
 Well, because our furry friend, although she has no concept of local or seasonal ingredients, eats nothing else.
-She munches mostly plants, and treats herself occasionally to good quality fish and meat.
+She munches mostly plants and treats herself occasionally to good quality fish and meat.
 Oh, and she’s never heard of a factory farm.

 That said, it’s well documented that eating less meat is good for you.
 It’s also good for the animals, it’s good for the planet, and it’s good for your economy.
-That’s why The Bear Kitchen promotes eating less but better quality meat; to use meat for flavour rather than bulk – and when we cook meat and fish are always optional extras.
+That’s why The Bear Kitchen promotes eating less but better quality meat; to use the meat for flavor rather than bulk – and when we cook meat and fish are always optional extras.

 Begin a better journey with food today

 Everyone has the right to eat well.
 Health isn’t about perfection, or that you will eat perfectly.
 It means you are allowing for life to be imperfect.
-Trust me, it’s a lot more fun this way and by giving yourself a break makes it much easier to stick with eating well overall.
+Trust me, it’s a lot more fun this way, and giving yourself a break makes it much easier to stick with eating well overall.
 So yeah, have that bowl of pasta, eat that dessert, and have a bunch of veggies too.

-You can join us and other chilled-out food lovers at our supper club where our saucepan sorcerer, Simon, uses well-sourced ingredients to create good deeply satisfying and nourishing dishes.
+You can join us and other chilled-out food lovers at our supper club where our saucepan sorcerer, Simon, uses well-sourced ingredients to create good deeply satisfying, and nourishing dishes.

-We’ve got a great Instagram channel too sharing how I excited I get with every new twist in The Bear Kitchen’s journey and how I live out my philosophy to eat like a bear every day.
+We’ve got a great Instagram channel too sharing how excited I get with every new twist in The Bear Kitchen’s journey and how I live out my philosophy to eat like a bear every day.